jeftegoes/AwsOverview/README.md

 - Aggregated for each edge location, then applied to your bill.
 - Data Transfer Out (volume discount).
 - Number of HTTP/HTTPS requests.

-#### 15.3.7.1.
-Networking Costs in AWS per GB - Simplified

-- Use Private IP instead of Public IP for good savings and better network performance.
-- Use same AZ for maximum savings (at the cost of high availability).

 ### 15.3.8.
 Savings Plan